marco-trovato/web-knock/README.md

 ## What is it

+web-knock is a simple and free alternative to the practice of protecting admin port of your server with a paid fixed IP or dynamic DNS.

-web-knock is a simple alternative to port-knocking, to keep some ports on your server open only to you, and help to avoid brute-force attacks.
+Even if you don't have a static IP or dynamic DNS, with this small script your server firewall will keep some ports on your server opened only to you.
+This can help to avoid brute-force attacks, by allowing access to authentication only to you.

 **Note: this script is not an authentication method.** So please do not consider it a substitute to public key authentication, or PAM module for TOTP/2FA authentication, nor a substitute for brute force protection like fail2ban/SSHGuard.
-You are still encouraged to change the standard SSH port, and/or apply all the required security measures to protect your server.
+You are still encouraged to apply all the required security measures to protect your server.

 ## Use case